 Hit Enter to search or Esc key to close

-• The briefing must be conducted at 7am at kanyanchu headquarters in Kibale Park and searching for chimps in the jungle should start at 8am.
+• The briefing must be conducted at 7am at Kanyanchu headquarters in Kibale Park and searching for chimps in the jungle should start at 8am.
 Trekkers take 2-3 hours looking for chimps.

 • It is advisable for trekkers to keep a distance of 8m away from chimps in order to keep calm environment for chimps.